polyramosaraujo/Master_List_Generation/README.md

 # 📋 Automatic scan of Google Drive folder and generation of files checklist

-This script automates the creation of a project checklist spreadsheet that lists all files stored on Google Drive.
+This system automates the creation of a project checklist spreadsheet that lists all files stored on Google Drive.
 It is triggered whenever a form is submitted and executes a series of steps to organize, record, and generate an updated report with the files found in the project folders.

 ## 🚀 How It Works